bptlab/Context-Aware-Change-Detection/README.md

 To reproduce the MIMIC results, one needs access to the [MIMIC-IV](https://mimic.mit.edu/iv/) database, which requires CITI training.
 Usually, that does not take much more than a day and access is granted within a week.
 If access is granted, the event log can be retrieved.
 We implemented an [event log generation tool](https://github.com/bptlab/mimic-log-extraction/tree/main) for MIMIC-IV, which allows to provide a config file as an input, which results in an ready-to-use event log.
 Use the [config file](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/MIMIC_LOG_CONFIG.yml) in this repository to retrieve an event log by executing the following command: ```python extract_log.py --config MIMIC_Config.yml```.
 Some post-processing is required, which is conducted in [this jupyter notebook](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/0_MIMIC-IV_Generation.ipynb).
 After that, the other jupyter notebooks can be executed with the MIMIC event log.

+As mentioned in the paper, the following presents detailed results regarding the detection of recurring activities and change pattern results for the MIMIC event log.
+First, the results of the vectors dfr/dpr representing the directly follows and directly preceding ratios for all activities in MIMIC and Sepsis.
+The repetition score is then the sum of one row, which are also illustrated below.
+The matrices are supposed to be read row-wise.
+So

 |![alt text](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/Evaluation/dfr_MIMIC.PNG?raw=true)|